-Kinder Morgan is an unwanted pipeline in BC.
-Municipalities across the province have passed motions opposing Kinder Morgan’s proposal and expressing deep concerns about the National Energy Board review and emergency response plans.
+Municipalities across the province have passed motions opposing the proposal and expressing deep concerns about the National Energy Board review and emergency response plans.
 Over 100 First Nations and tribes from across North America have signed a declaration banning tar sands pipelines from their territories under indigenous law.
-Business leaders like the former CEOs of BC Hydro and ICBC are speaking out in opposition, and dozens of legal challenges have been filed against the project.
-In late 2014, when Kinder Morgan tried to conduct test drilling on Burnaby Mountain, hundreds of ordinary citizens were arrested in protest.
-Most important of all?
-The public is not on board, with polls revealing that the majority of people, not just in BC but in Canada as a whole, don’t support the expansion plans.
+Business leaders like the former CEOs of BC Hydro and ICBC are speaking out in opposition.
+The courts have already quashed the federal government’s approval of the expansion, a win for First Nations and for the southern resident orca.
+Now that the project has been approved once again, after a hasty round of add-on consultations, dozens of legal challenges are being re-filed against the project.

-In short, this project faces a powerful and diverse opposition who are saying ‘no’ to Kinder Morgan, and ‘yes’ to a clean energy future of liveable cities, stable jobs and healthy communities.
+In short, this project faces a powerful and diverse opposition who are saying ‘no’ to Trans Mountain, and ‘yes’ to a clean energy future of liveable cities, stable jobs and healthy communities.

-- Pull Together to support First Nations’ legal challenges against Kinder Morgan.
+- Pull Together to support First Nations’ legal challenges against Trans Mountain.
+The federal court decision is not going to be the last court case on this controversial project, and First Nations communities are at the front line of the legal fight.
 Fundraise online, organize events in your community, and help fill the legal war chest!